Volt AI

 list_simulation_cells | List all simulation cells in the team |

-Task: Set up an AI provider
+Set up an AI provider

 - Click Add Provider.

-- Enter a name for the provider, such as
+- Enter a provider name (e.g.

-OpenAI Production. - Paste the API key into the key field.
+OpenAI Production). - Paste the API key.

-- Save the provider configuration.
+- Save the provider.

-Task: Run an analysis using natural language
+Run an analysis from natural language

 - Open a Volt AI conversation.

-- Type a request such as
+- Submit a request such as

 Run Coordination Analysis on trajectory X. - Volt AI resolves the trajectory and plugin, then prepares the tool call.